fcecin/cth/README.md

 ## Workflow trick (dangerous! not recommended)

 If you know what you're doing (does anybody?
 I don't think so), you can develop DoH directly inside of `/cth/local/test/doh-contracts/` after a, say, `cth -i`.
-After you recompile the contracts that need to be recompiled in there, you can run tests with `cth --run doh_hotstart install '' -f`.
-This regenerates the `doh_hotstart` chainbase template from the newest `doh_coldstart` wasm/abi tree (which you just illegally doctored) and after that it will run all the tests.
-This is dangerous because if you accidentally run `--clear`, `--reset`, etc. on the `doh_coldstart` driver, your "working" directory will vanish.
+After you recompile the contracts that need to be recompiled in there, you can run tests with `cth --run doh-hotstart install '' -f`.
+This regenerates the `doh-hotstart` chainbase template from the newest `doh-coldstart` wasm/abi tree (which you just illegally doctored) and after that it will run all the tests.
+This is dangerous because if you accidentally run `--clear`, `--reset`, etc. on the `doh-coldstart` driver, your "working" directory will vanish.
 It's better to use the previous recipe, above, that copies your DoH work tree into the test system for use.

 # How to use